 Believing leads to belonging, and your donors are some of the best cheerleaders for your cause or fundraising campaign.
 Think of them as your core external team, an extension of your development office.
-Tapping into this network of existing supporters is key for fundraising success.

-So, what are you doing to coach your champion team of donors to herald the news of your fundraising campaign to the masses?
+What are you doing to coach your champion team of donors to herald the news of your fundraising campaign to the masses?

 When you show them some support, they’ll return the favor in the form of feedback—comments on potential donors, IDs for people capable of making leadership gifts, or individuals itching to make a difference.
-They’ll lead the charge in starting conversations with these folks, backing your organization through networking, and explaining why giving matters.

-It’s time to rally your cheerleaders with these tactics from the winning playbook.
+It’s time to rally your cheerleaders with these tactics from the winning playbook:

-Regardless of your method, consider using different materials for new donors, who are getting to know and trust you and need more information about you, and recurring donors, who might like to learn more about long-term projects and ways to volunteer.
+Regardless of your method, consider using different materials for new donors, who are getting to know you and need more information about you, and recurring donors, who might like to learn more about long-term projects and ways to volunteer.

 Love on ‘Em